deepakprasad068/todolist/README.md

-this To Do List
+this To-Do List
 steps to use
-First register yourself In website
+First, register yourself On website
 Then login after registration
 Then you can create your task
 After Completing your task you can remove that task